Artesians/TCL/enemy-data/elementals/large-slime.md

 ## Attacks
 * Bump into the target, dealing electro damage.
 * Jump high into the air, then land at the player's location after a short delay, stomping on the landing spot.
+* Creates a small field of electricity around the player.

 {% endtab %}